-The maximum length of fuel suitable for this stove is approx 28 cm so as to lay flat over the embers, and logs of greater than 10 cm diameter should be split.
+The maximum length of fuel suitable for this stove is approx 22 cm so as to lay flat over the embers and logs of greater than 10 cm diameter should be split.

 Confirm with your fuel provider as to which type will suit best.
 Larger fuels will allow a greater draught in the firebox which will speed up combustion.
-Household coal produces more ash & chimney deposits than smokeless fuels.